K3Ygen/ATF-Booru-Scraper/README.md

 # ATF-Booru-parser
-It's a parser for All The Fallen Booru with sending pics in your telegram (via bot).
+It's a scraper for All The Fallen Booru with sending pics in your telegram (via bot).